-The CGIAR has recognised the need for adjusting its original mission - to solve hunger - in order to address wider 21st century challenges as indicated in the renewed mission statement in the new CGIAR Strategy 2030 - 'to deliver science and innovation that advance transformation of food, land and water systems in a climate crises'.
+The CGIAR has recognised the need for adjusting its original mission - to solve hunger - to expand to address wider 21st century challenges as indicated in the renewed mission statement in the new CGIAR Strategy 2030 - 'to deliver science and innovation that advance transformation of food, land and water systems in a climate crises'.
 Several factors have combined to underline the need for renewed research efforts within the area of agriculture and food systems.
 Food insecurity, hunger and poverty are on the increase in particular affecting poor and vulnerable groups, not least due to the recent food and energy price increases caused by the Russian war in Ukraine as well as the aftermaths of the Covid-19 pandemic.
-A projected global population of nearly 10 billion in 2050 adds to the pressure on food systems.
 In addition, climate change and degraded ecosystems undermine food and water systems.
-Other factors including conflicts, displacement and migration also drive food insecurity.
-Zoonotic diseases and food safety concerns are on the increase.
-Food loss and waste is growing, thereby also affecting supplies and adding to the climate and environmental crises.
+Other factors including conflicts, displacement and migration also drive food insecurity, and zoonotic diseases and food safety concerns are on the increase.
+Food loss and waste is growing thereby also affecting food supplies and adding to the climate and environmental crises.

-A sustainable food system is one that delivers food security and nutrition for all in such a way that the economic, social and environmental bases to generate food security, nutrition and health for future generations are not compromised.
+The CGIAR in the Strategy 2030 recognises its role as a key player in contributing through science and innovation to address the vision of supporting sustainable food systems transformation.
+A sustainable food system is one that delivers food security and nutrition for all in such a way that the economic, social and environmental bases to generate food security, nutrition and health for future generations is not compromised.
 It looks on the one hand at all the activities relating to the production, processing, distribution, consumption patterns, utilisation and disposal of food, and on the other hand at the outcomes of these activities in terms of food security (including nutrition), socio-economics (income, employment) and the environment (biodiversity, climate).
-Transformation to more sustainable food systems is therefore crucial for increasing resilience (including adaptation to climate change), reducing poverty, improving health and effectively mitigating climate change in terms of reduced greenhouse gas (GHG) emissions.6 Addressing these complex challenges and promoting the required transformation underpin the research agenda defined in the CGIAR strategy 2030.
+Transformation to more sustainable food systems and agriculture is therefore crucial for increasing resilience (including adaptation to climate change), reducing poverty, improving health and effectively combating climate change.6 Addressing these complex challenges and promoting the required systems transformations are underpinning the research agendas of the CGIAR strategy 2030.

-In particular climate change has become a significant driver of transformation.
+As emphasised in the CGIAR strategy 2030, climate change has become a significant driver of transformation.
 Adapting farming systems to higher temperatures, drought and floods due to fluctuations in precipitation is critical.
-At the same time, agriculture, forestry and other land use account for around 22 per cent of GHG emissions, while food systems as a whole contribute to even a larger share of emissions.7 Yet there is a potential for agriculture to be a global carbon sink.
+At the same time, agriculture, forestry and other land use, account for around

+22 percent of greenhouse gas emissions, while food systems as a whole contribute to even a larger share of emissions.
+7 Yet there is a potential for agriculture to be a global carbon sink.
 In addition, food systems account for large impacts on land and water resources, as well as for the loss of biological diversity as emphasised in the CGIAR strategy.

 In the face of these global challenges to food systems and agriculture, the relevance of high quality research to encourage food system transformation is evident.
 The CGIAR has been providing innovative solutions through food, agriculture and ecosystem research for many years.
-Together with partners in crop breeding, agronomic practices, plant and animal health, fisheries, nutrition, land and water management and so on, it is estimated that research investments have had a ten-fold
+Together with partners in crop breeding, agronomic practices, plant and animal health, fisheries, nutrition, land and water management and so on, it is estimated that

-CCAFS research for "climate smart" innovation
+Examples of CCAFS research results for "climate smart" innovation